ansible/molecule/docs/philosophy.md

 - **Inventory validation**: Test inventory plugins, dynamic scripts, and constructed configurations as part of the automation testing process
 - **Enterprise integration**: Use existing CMDB, monitoring, or asset management systems as inventory sources for comprehensive testing
 - **Multi-source flexibility**: Combine infrastructure provider inventory (cloud/hyperscaler) with molecule-specific configuration inventory for separation of concerns
+- **Cross-action data persistence**: Use json_cache and file-based patterns to share dynamic data between create, converge, verify, and destroy actions
 - **Multi-environment testing**: Test automation against development, lab, and staging systems from the same inventory source using different targeting strategies
 - **Reduced complexity**: Eliminate the need for complex inventory generation and focus on testing automation logic against realistic inventory structures